 Fill your pot with a quality and nutrient rich soil.
 You want it to be soil that is well aerated and loose.
 This gives roots the room they need to grow.
 Place the ends of the cutting directly into the soil about 0.5 inch (1.3 cm) deep.
 Pack the soil in around the stem.
-You can place several stems per 8-10 inch (20-25 cm) pot.
-Just keep each cutting 3-4 inches (7.5-10 cm) from each other so they have room to grow and spread.
+You can place several stems per 8 to 10 inch (20 to 25 cm) pot.
+Just keep each cutting 3 to 4 inches (7.5 to 10 cm) from each other so they have room to grow and spread.

 How to Care

 You will now start caring for your cuttings so they begin to grow into a full plant.
 Water once a week with a spray bottle or mister to avoid over feeding.
 Keep your soil damp but not saturated.
 You can also begin using a slow release fertilizer (preferably liquid) to give the plants the nutrients they need to get a strong start.
 Place the pot in warm area with ample sun.

 Soon, your succulents will begin to grow and you will have full sized plants.
 As those plants grow, feel free to take cuttings from them and start the growing process all over again.
 This is a great way to keep providing yourself with new plants without great cost.